gmdjunaid/Photos_JavaFx_Application/README.md

 Photos
 - Photos can only be in albums
 - Photo Dates (utilize java.util.Calendar)
-- Location of photos (i.e. user should be able to define where these locations are and they should persist throughout the application locally)(NEED)
+- Location of photos (i.e. user should be able to define where these locations are and they should persist throughout the application locally)
 - Add photos
 - Remove photos
 - Caption/recaption a photo